 Many drivers do not recognize when their own aggressive driving or their own road rage is affecting their ability to drive safely.
 State law requires every DMV-approved accident prevention course to address the hazards and dangers of road rage.
-For information about DMV-approved accident prevention courses, see the publication Point & Insurance Reduction Program (C-32A), available from the DMV web site.
+For information about DMV-approved accident prevention courses, see Point & Insurance Reduction Program.
 You can also contact one of the program sponsors.
 Information is available at any state or county motor vehicle office.

 You must obey the speed limit.
 If no limit is posted, drive no more than 55 mph (88 km/h).
 Often, it is common sense to keep your actual speed below the posted limit.
 For example, the legal limit on a slippery or fogged-in expressway might be 55 mph (88 km/h), or even 65 mph (100 km/h), but the safe speed to drive would be much lower.
 Even if you were to drive at 50 mph (80 km/h) on that hazardous highway, a police officer could ticket you for a speed "not reasonable" for the conditions.